Lazard profit beats estimates on higher advisory fees

 The company has been focusing more on asset management to be less reliant on financial advisory fees.
 Unlike its larger peers, it has steered clear of trading, which faces challenges from new regulations and weak debt markets.

-Lazard's M&A and other advisory fees rose 17 percent to $297.2 million in the fourth quarter ended Dec.
+Lazard's M&A and other advisory fees rose 17 percent to $297.2 million (195 million pounds) in the fourth quarter ended Dec.
 31, from a year earlier.

 Among the deals Lazard advised on during the quarter were specialty drugmaker Arbor Pharmaceuticals LLC's sale of stake to KKR (KKR.N) and the acquisition of Talenti Gelato & Sorbetto by British consumer goods group Unilever Plc (ULVR.L).